 • any other protocol

-By following this pattern of creating protocol adapters around your AWP agents, you can make your AI agents available through any communication channel while maintaining a consistent agent implementation.
+By following this pattern of creating protocol adapters around your AG-UI agents, you can make your AI agents available through any communication channel while maintaining a consistent agent implementation.

 Conclusion

 Congratulations!
-You’ve resurrected the first historical chatbot by serving Eliza over Telnet and bridged it to the Agent Wire Protocol.
-This tutorial demonstrates how easy it is to adopt AWP with any existing protocol—be it Telnet, WebSocket, custom REST calls, or something entirely else.
+You’ve resurrected the first historical chatbot by serving Eliza over Telnet and bridged it to the Agent User Interaction Protocol.
+This tutorial demonstrates how easy it is to adopt AG-UI with any existing protocol—be it Telnet, WebSocket, custom REST calls, or something entirely else.